Sherwin Williams Canvas Tan is an absolutely beautiful, antique beige that will make you want to consider SW beiges and tans for your new home.

 Online paints could be deceiving!

-Order a stick-on sample of Grecian Ivory here to help you compare these colors in your own environment.
+Order a stick-on sample of Grecian Ivory here to help you compare these colors in your own living spaces.

 Canvas Tan Vs. Neutral Ground